What used to be web servers, web frameworks, routers, and tons of config is now Begin HTTP functions.

 Oh, and provisioning new HTTP functions is a cinch!

-To provision a new HTTP function, in the root of your project, open your app's Architect project manifest file (usually app.arc
+To provision a new HTTP function edit your app's Architect project manifest file.

 @app